-- 1. Official transcripts verifying the completion of the following pre-requisite coursework with a grade of C or better: - Biology minimum of 4 credits including a lab. - Chemistry minimum of 4 credits including a lab. - Physics minimum of 4 credits including a lab. - Human Anatomy minimum of 4 credits including a lab. - Human Physiology minimum of 4 credits including a lab. - Exercise Physiology minimum of 3 credits - Kinesiology or Biomechanics minimum of 3 credits - General Psychology minimum of 3 credits - Human Nutrition minimum of 3 credits - Statistics minimum of 3 credits - Applicant must complete a two-semester sequence of anatomy and physiology with a laboratory component.
-This can be a two-semester combined human anatomy and physiology course, or separate human anatomy and physiology courses. - 2.
-Letters of Recommendation - Applicants must provide letters of evaluation from two individuals who can speak directly to the applicants' potential success in a professional studies program in athletic training.
+- 1. Official transcripts verifying the completion of an undergraduate degree with an overall GPA of 3.0 or better, and the completion of the following pre-requisite coursework with a grade of C or better: - Biology minimum of 4 credits including a lab. - Chemistry minimum of 4 credits including a lab. - Physics minimum of 4 credits including a lab. - Human Anatomy minimum of 4 credits including a lab. - Human Physiology minimum of 4 credits including a lab. - Exercise Physiology - General Psychology - Human Nutrition

+Applicant must complete a two-semester sequence of anatomy and physiology with a laboratory component.
+This can be a two-semester combined human anatomy and physiology course, or separate human anatomy and physiology courses.